-Avoid risky moves.
+Avoid risky moves

-In the case of accidental deletion, formatting or corruption that result in the loss of your photos, it is important to avoid actions that can amplify the problem.
+In the case of accidental deletion, formatting or corruption that results in the loss of your photos, it is important to avoid actions that can amplify the problem.
 Impulsive and unwise choices are sometimes made when panic sets in, therefore making any decision in haste is not a wise move.

 Take the time to browse the leading sites dedicated to new technologies and forums to find the best solution.
 In case of doubt, it is better to ask a professional to recover deleted photos.

-In the case of a physical accident to the hard drive or memory card (impact, fire or liquid damage), disconnect it immediately and do not do anything else.
+In the case of physical damage to the hard drive or memory card (impact, fire or liquid damage), disconnect it immediately and do not do anything else.
 Any other action may increase the risk of no longer being able to successfully recover deleted photos.
 You should instead contact a specialist company such as Ontrack that has the experience and equipment to recover deleted photos.

-Recover your photos after formatting.
+Recover your photos after formatting

 Accidental formatting can occur at any time and result in the loss of data including photos.
 But, it is quite possible to recover all the files that have been accidentally deleted.
-There are many software’s available on the internet, like PhotoRec, but you must be careful with which software you choose to avoid causing more damage and the chance of never being able to recover your photos.
+There are many software packages available on the internet, like PhotoRec, but you must be careful with which software you choose to avoid causing more damage and the chance of never being able to recover your photos.

 For a more practical and less risky solution, look for software published by experts in the recovery field, such as Ontrack EasyRecovery.
-This software offers both a pleasant, easy to use interface along with outstanding performance.
+This software offers both a simple, easy to use interface along with outstanding performance.

-Recovering erased photos from a hard drive.
+Recovering erased photos from a hard drive

 There are many reasons why you may have lost your photos from your internal or external hard drive.
 These include an unexpected drop, accidental formatting or physical damage.